rsdoiel/antenna/going_electric.md

 ---

-## This Plan Could Break The EV Market
+## Closing This Tax Credit 'Loophole' Could Break The EV Market

 date: 2025-05-15, from: Inside EVs News